hann1010/Remote_SW_SMS/README.md

 # Remote_SW_SMS
-Simple SMS application for ardunio.
+Simple SMS application for Ardunio.
-Using arunio one and Sim900 shield.
+Using Arunio one and Sim900 shield.